Alberto Riveron: Officiating executive

 On February 19, 2013, Riveron was promoted to the league's Senior Director of Officiating, a newly created position as a second-in-command under the league's former vice president of officiating, Dean Blandino.
 On 10 May 2017, he was named senior vice president of officiating.
 Despite a shaky start the NFL announced that it would retain Riveron as its senior vice president of officiating for the 2018 season.

 During the 2018 season, Riveron received criticism for the manner in which NFL officials implemented penalties for roughing the passer, which had been deemed an area of emphasis the previous off-season.
 Critics of the new emphasis on the rule included former NFL Vice President of Officiating Dean Blandino as well as Mike Pereira.
 Riveron admitted in an interview that at least two of the roughing the passer penalties applied the first week of the season had been called incorrectly.
 In response, the NFL competition committee held a conference call to discuss the implementation of the rule.
 After the conference call, the competition committee issued a rule clarification, which led to a dramatic reduction in roughing the passer penalties in the following weeks.

 On September 19, 2019, New England Patriots quarterback Tom Brady tweeted that he was turning off the Thursday Night Football game because he couldn't watch the "ridiculous penalties" for offensive holding.
 Two days later, Riveron held a conference call with 17 NFL referees to discuss the frequency with which holding was being called.
 The next day, holding penalties were called an average of 2.9 times per game, down from a rate of 5.7 times per game over the previous three weeks, leading to speculation that Brady may have influenced how NFL referees officiate games.

 In August 2021, it was announced that he was retiring from his position as the head of the league's officiating department.

 In November 2022, Riveron was named the Supervisor of Football Officials for the ACC.
 In the role, he would be responsible for managing the oversight, supervision, leadership, training and development of the ACC officiating staff that includes on-field officials, instant replay officials, instant replay communicators, position coaches, evaluators and assistant supervisors.
+In July 2026, it was announced Riveron was stepping down as ACC Supervisor of Football Officials.